I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 When you learn something from a community by utilizing resources, you must give something back to the community so that more people could be benefited.

-I’ve seen people get fascinated about what blogging could give them regarding financial rewards as good fame, but when they come to know the journey of a blogger during initial days, they find it laborious.
+I’ve seen people get fascinated about what blogging could give them regarding financial rewards as good fame, but when they come to know the journey of a blogger during the initial days, they find it laborious.

 One must blog about the topic he/she is passionate about not on the topic your friends is blogging about just because he is making money.